ec49ca/NLP-project-contract-comparison/WORKFLOW.md

 **What Happens:**
 1. Orchestrator gets list of all available documents from document storage
+2. **Document Selection Logic** - Handles three scenarios:
+   - **Scenario 1**: If documents are manually selected AND query mentions other documents → Uses selected + detects additional from query
+     - Example: Select `Australia-111.pdf`, query "compare australia and japan documents" → Processes both Australia and Japan
+   - **Scenario 2**: If documents are manually selected AND query just mentions "documents" → Uses ONLY selected documents (respects manual selection)
+     - Example: Select `Australia-111.pdf` and `Japan-111.pdf`, query "compare these two documents" → Processes only the 2 selected (won't add Italy even if available)
+   - **Scenario 3**: If no documents are manually selected → Uses full fallback matching to detect from query
+     - Example: No selection, query "compare these two documents" → Auto-detects and processes documents from query
-2. Orchestrator receives the user query (and optionally manually selected documents)
+3. Orchestrator receives the user query (and optionally manually selected documents)
 3. Orchestrator uses the LLM service (either default from env or override from request)
 4. Orchestrator sends to LLM:
    - User query